diremu/portfolio-website/README.md

 - Make use of the cards design for education(without AI) ..
 - Remove hover background on home anchor ..
 - Use typing animation for landing page ..
-- Download the necessary icons and pictures for Projects page
+- Download the necessary icons and pictures for Projects page.
 - Add border-radius to the explore button ..
 - Place an arrow in the explore button and add a hover animation .
 - Replace footer with button that leads to Contact page ..